Colimits in 2-dimensional slices: Lax -adjoints and preservation of colimits

 that is universal in the $2$-categorical sense, giving a $2$-natural isomorphism

 and has $\tau$-components that are tight and jointly detect tightness. \end{prop} \begin{proof} The proof is clear after \remx\ref{remunivcoconetightjoitnlydetect}.
-Since the loose limit is $2$-categorical, it can indeed be characterized as having a universal oplax normal $2$-cocylinder. \end{proof}
+Since the loose limit is $2$-categorical, it can indeed be characterized as having a universal marked oplax $2$-cocylinder. \end{proof}

-\begin{defne} We call a strict/oplax $\F$-colimit \dfn{tight} if it is exhibited by an oplax normal $2$-cocylinder $\mu^\lambda$ as in \prox\ref{charactsoplaxFcolimit} such that all \dfn{cocylinder $\lambda$-components} $\mu^\lambda_A(X)$, for $A\in \A$ and $X\in W\loose(A)$, are tight.
-Notice that this condition is automatic in the case of oplax normal $2$-cocones, that is the one we are mostly interested in (as every weighted $2$-cocylinder can be reduced to one of this form). \end{defne}
+\begin{defne} We call a strict/oplax $\F$-colimit \dfn{tight} if it is exhibited by a marked oplax $2$-cocylinder $\mu^\lambda$ as in \prox\ref{charactsoplaxFcolimit} such that all \dfn{cocylinder $\lambda$-components} $\mu^\lambda_A(X)$, for $A\in \A$ and $X\in W\loose(A)$, are tight.
+We will see that this condition is automatic in the case of cartesian-marked oplax $2$-cocones, that is the one we are mostly interested in, as every weighted $2$-cocylinder can be reduced to one of this form. \end{defne}

-\begin{rem} We are now ready to prove that having a right semi-lax right $\F$-adjoint guarantees the preservation of all tight strict/oplax $\F$-colimits.
-We will actually see that the property of the universal oplax normal $2$-cocylinder to have $\tau$-components that jointly detect tightness is preserved when we have a right semi-lax (tight) left $\F$-adjoint, but not necessary to prove the preservation of the rest of the structure, for which a loose adjunction is enough.
+\begin{rem} We are now ready to prove that having a right-semi-lax right $\F$-adjoint guarantees the preservation of all tight strict/oplax $\F$-colimits.
+We will actually see that the property of a universal marked oplax $2$-cocylinder to have $\tau$-components that jointly detect tightness is preserved by a right-semi-lax (tight) left $\F$-adjoint, but not necessary to prove the preservation of the rest of the structure, for which a loose adjunction is enough.

 The following theorem does not seem to appear in the literature. \end{rem}